apache/gravitino/README.md

 You can find the latest Gravitino documentation here in the [doc folder](docs), The README file only contains basic setup instructions.

-## Building Gravition
+## Building Gravitino

 Gravitino is built using Gradle.
-To build Gravitno, please run:
+To build Gravitino, please run:

 ```shell
 ./gradlew clean build